There are a handful of ways to invest in real estate. Investors have the option to buy REITs, invest in rental properties, or consider house flipping.

-According to their website, Fundrise is a finance company founded in 2012.
+According to its website, Fundrise is a finance company founded in 2012.
 Founders and brothers Ben and Dan Miller are the ones responsible for Fundrise’s upbringing.

 In the simplest of terms, Fundrise is an investment platform backed by real estate crowdfunding.
-They are a company that manages real estate investments for their clients.
+They are a company that manages real estate investments for its clients.

 The firm’s services are available through the web as well as on mobile platforms.
 This means users of Fundrise’s services have the ability to manage their real estate investment accounts with just a few taps on their computers or phones.

 Prior to the days of Fundrise, the idea of investing in real estate have already been an attractive option for many investors.
 However, being only friendly to highly affluent investors, real estate has always been a seemingly exclusive space to invest in.

 Bringing the crowdfunded investment platform online, Fundrise is among the pioneers who disrupted that notion on real estate investing.
 For 2020 alone, Fundrise’s cumulative total returns skyrocketed reaching more than $130M.